consoledotdev/home/content/tools/website-monitoring.md

 {{< tools/category-review/card-dislike--open >}}

-Datadog’s website / synthetic monitoring is let down by the limited number of check locations.
+Datadog’s website monitoring is let down by the limited number of check locations.
 Until recently, it relied only on AWS for check locations which is not ideal because it is important to be able to execute checks from different network operators.
 A new Azure-based location is now available but only in one US location.